Hey, I have another photo for you from last weekend…

 Here is the specific question from a customer named Ron…

 “Today, I was at the gym working out and my workout partner noticed that my shoulder blades were winging when I was doing push ups.
 Is this a bad thing?
 What are some exercise that I can do to fix this?”

-This means that when you are performing push ups, bringing upper body movement, the shoulder blades play a role.
-The muscles around the shoulder blade need to turn on and bring those shoulder blades up against your back and stay there.
-If they are winging, that means they show weakness, poor activation and endurance.
+When you are performing push ups, during the upper body movement the shoulder blades play a role.
+The muscles around the shoulder blade need to turn on, bringing those shoulder blades up against your back and staying there.
+If they are winging, that means they are showing weakness, poor activation and endurance.

 You need to work on these three things: activation, endurance, and strength of your shoulder blade muscle.
 If you don’t, you increase the risk of injury in the muscles of the shoulder joint.
 Here are the three exercises that you can do.